The endemic Palmchat in Santo Domingo Botanical Gardens by Dubi Shapiro.

 The species lists below are for the northern winter.

-Palmchat, Ridgway's Hawk, Hispaniolan Parakeet, Hispaniolan Parrot, White-fronted (Grey-headed) Quail Dove, Hispaniolan Lizard Cuckoo, Bay-breasted Cuckoo, Ashy-faced Owl, Least Poorwill (Pauraque), Hispaniolan (Greater Antillean) Nightjar, Hispaniolan Emerald, Hispaniolan Trogon, Broad-billed and Narrow-billed Todies, Antillean Piculet, Hispaniolan Woodpecker, Golden Swallow (now probably extinct on Jamaica), Hispaniolan Pewee, Flat-billed Vireo, Hispaniolan Palm and White-necked Crows, La Selle Thrush, Green-tailed Ground Tanager (Warbler), Hispaniolan Mountain Tanager (White-winged Warbler), Black-crowned Palm Tanager, Eastern and Western Chat Tanagers, Hispaniolan Spindalis (Stripe-headed Tanager), Hispaniolan (Greater Antillean) Oriole, Hispaniolan Crossbill and Antillean Siskin.
-(Grey-crowned Palm Tanager is now thought to occur only in Haiti).
+Ridgway's Hawk, Hispaniolan Parakeet, Hispaniolan Parrot, White-fronted (Grey-headed) Quail Dove, Hispaniolan Lizard Cuckoo, Bay-breasted Cuckoo, Ashy-faced Owl, Least Poorwill (Pauraque), Hispaniolan (Greater Antillean) Nightjar, Hispaniolan Emerald, Hispaniolan Trogon, Broad-billed and Narrow-billed Todies, Antillean Piculet, Hispaniolan Woodpecker, Golden Swallow (now probably extinct on Jamaica), Hispaniolan Pewee, Flat-billed Vireo, Hispaniolan Palm and White-necked Crows, La Selle Thrush, Palmchat, Green-tailed and White-winged Warblers, Hispaniolan Spindalis, Black-crowned Tanager, Eastern and Western Chat Tanagers, Hispaniolan (Greater Antillean) Oriole, Hispaniolan Crossbill and Antillean Siskin.
+(Grey-crowned Tanager is now thought to occur only in Haiti).

 West Indian Whistling Duck, Plain Pigeon, Key West Quail Dove, Antillean Palm Swift, Vervain Hummingbird, Antillean Mango, Loggerhead Kingbird, Rufous-throated Solitaire, Red-legged Thrush, Antillean Euphonia, Greater Antillean Bullfinch and Greater Antillean Grackle.